Qasim-Shahzad/InnoSetupScripts/README.md

 Check in your .dproj xml file, if contains the correct "ProjectVersion" number, because the scripts use it to known the correct Delphi Version.

-for Example, for Delphi 12.2 Package must be 20.2:
+for Example, for Delphi 12.2 ProjectVersion must be 20.2:

 ```xml
 <Project xmlns="http://schemas.microsoft.com/developer/msbuild/2003">